Learn to ski the easy way

 Parallel Skiing provides ski equipment, organises ski passes, transport with car sharing and lodging at a cozy farmhouse with pub in Tirol.
 All in.
 You need only come to an InfoEve beforehand where you’ll be fitted with boots and then signup for the ski weekends you want to attend.
 We meet Friday evenings at the Ubahn Station to leave for the weekends.

-Adult beginner courses are the 1st six weekends of the new year.
+Adult beginner ski lessons are the 1st six weekends of the new year.
 (A normal course is three weekends.
 You choose how many and which weekends from those six you attend.)